galaxyproject/training-material/topics/ecology/tutorials/remote-sensing/tutorial.md

 ## **Compute biodiversity indices**

-> <hands-on-title>Hands-on: Biodiversity indicators for global remote sensing data</hands-on-title>
+> <hands-on-title>Biodiversity indicators for global remote sensing data</hands-on-title>
 >
 > 1. {% tool [Compute biodiversity indices](toolshed.g2.bx.psu.edu/repos/ecology/srs_global_indices/srs_global_indices/0.0.1) %} with the following parameters:
 >    - {% icon param-select %} *"In which format are your data ?"*: 'The data you are using are in a zip folder Reflectance'